RepertoireLLC/A1x6nd7a/README.md

 The frontend expects the backend at `http://localhost:4000` by default.
 Override this via `VITE_API_BASE_URL` in a `.env` file placed beside `frontend/.env` if you host the API elsewhere.

+By default the backend requires live access to archive.org services.
+If you're developing offline, export `ARCHIVE_ENABLE_OFFLINE_DATA=true` before launching the backend and `VITE_ENABLE_OFFLINE_DATA=true` before building or serving the frontend to opt into the bundled sample datasets.

 #### Production build

 ```bash